-The most common scams online and how to avoid them
+The most common online scams in NZ and how to avoid them

-In 2020, Kiwis lost almost $19 million to online scams.
-That could buy you at least two houses in Auckland right now.
+In 2020, Kiwis lost almost $19 million to online scams in New Zealand.
+That could buy you at least several houses in Auckland right now.

 In all seriousness, despite being generally pretty savvy, people do lose significant sums to scammers every year.
 There are all sorts of scams out there, and the best way to avoid them is to be aware of them, know the signs, and know what to do if you so much as suspect something might be amiss.